 Direct In

-Analog amp emulator for electric guitar that takes to fuzz pedals like a fish to water
+Analog amp emulator for electric guitar that takes to fuzz pedals like a duck to water

 - Luxurious, transparent low end

-- detailed, accurate top end (rolled off in accordance with average speaker-cab response curves)
+- Bright, detailed top end (rolled off in accordance with average speaker-cab response curves, muting harshness)

 Perfect for "silent stage" venues or any time you don't want to lug your amp along.

-Even if you don't plan on going amp-less, this can serve as an insurance policy in case your amp ever breaks down at a gig.
+Even if you don't plan on going amp-less, you can keep it on your pedalboard as an insurance policy in case your amp ever breaks down at a gig.

-Just plug your pedalboard's output into its input and connect it to the mixer board or recording interface using an XLR/microphone cable.
+Plug your pedalboard's output into its input, connect it to the mixer board or recording interface using an XLR/microphone cable, and use the THRU jack to connect to your amp if you are using one.

 Plug and play!
 All analog; no menus, no complicated setup; just the exact right sound every time.
 You can always adjust the eq on the sound board or recording interface to dial it in to the context of the mix, but it is ready to go and sounds amazing into a flat eq right out of the box.

-- (a solid-state emulation of) the full preamp section including bridged Normal and Bright channels
+- (a solid-state emulation of) the full preamp section including bridged Normal and Brilliant channels

 - 3-band Hiwatt* model tone stack set to my favorite levels (typical David Gilmour settings)